Prelims Cracker

 Challenges in India's Neighborhood

-• Coastal Surveillance Radar System (CSRS) in neighbouring countries like Sri Lanka, Maldives, Mauritius, and Seychelles to enhance maritime security.
+• Coastal Surveillance Radar System (CSRS) in neighbouring countries like Sri Lanka, the Maldives, Mauritius, and Seychelles to enhance maritime security.

 • Joint Military Exercises: Conduct regular joint military exercises such as “Mitra Shakti” with Sri Lanka, “Sampriti” with Bangladesh, and “Surya Kiran” with Nepal.